CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 I2C library functions
 ---------------------

-We will use here the write and read functions of the `mbed library <https://os.mbed.com/docs/latest/reference/i2c.html>`_ to performs a complete write/read transactions.
-Both functions handle the start, stop and acknowledgements for us.
+We will use here the write and read functions of the `mbed library <https://os.mbed.com/handbook/I2C>`_ to performs a complete write/read transactions.
+Both functions handle the start, stop and acknowledgement signals for us.

 **Write to an I2C slave**